Airsoft Vs. Paintball Pain Comparison

 To understand this better, just think of a car traveling at 20 miles an hour.
 If this car were to crash it would hurt a lot less than a car traveling at 60 miles an hour.
 The higher the speed, the higher the damage.

-Some exceptions to this choro rule are usually snipers and DMR guns.
+Some exceptions to this choro rule are usually snipers.
 The higher FPS on these guns helps the bb travel faster at long engagements.

 So to summarize, the higher the FPS, the more pain you will feel when getting shot.